-While we are finally moving past the uncertainties induced by the COVID pandemic, the confluence of macro factors above portend flashing warning signs that a recession may be ahead.
+While we are finally moving past the uncertainties induced by the COVID pandemic, the confluence of macro factors and aggressive Federal reserve interest rate hiking actions to tame stubbornly high inflation, portend flashing warning signs that a recession may be ahead.

-In particular the yield curve on bonds (the difference between long- and short-term rates), considered a reliable recession indicator over the past 50 years, recently flattened, and then temporarily inverted; which many economists saw as a troubling sign of tough economic times ahead.
+In particular the yield curve on bonds (the difference between long- and short-term rates), considered a reliable recession indicator over the past 50 years has inverted; which many economists saw as a troubling sign of tough economic times ahead.

 Rising prices have darkened the publics mood about the economy, and consumer confidence (which generally drives US economic activity) has begun to decline in recent months as well.

 Even corporate America is raising alarm bells with several large organizations reiterating concerns and revising earning forecasts due to significant headwinds from high inflation and interest rates (which raises the cost of credit).

 Coupled with geopolitically driven trading sanctions and the fragile state of oil supply and prices, many Fortune 500 companies are taking a very conservative approach.
 This means more job layoffs and lower corporate spending to sustain economic activity.